Busch-Jaeger/node-free-at-home/docs/Getting-started.md

 - The js source code for the actual addon.

-First download the example from [here](https://developer.eu.mybuildings.abb.com) and extract the file on your development machine.
+Use the template example from [here](https://github.com/Busch-Jaeger/node-free-at-home-example) and clone the repository to your development machine.

-Next, open the extracted folder in a command line and type
+Next, open the folder in a command line and type

 ```shell
 npm install
 ```

-This will download (if needed) any dependencies and install the required packages, most notably the `free-at-home` package, into this example directory.
+This will download (if needed) any dependencies and install the required packages, most notably the `@busch-jaeger/free-at-home` package, into this example directory.

 ### Import the example to your IDE